ai4os/ai4-docs/source/user/overview/user-roles.rst

 programming skills to prepare their own data into the appropriate format.
 Nevertheless, they can re-use the knowledge being captured in a trained network and adjust the network to their problem at hand by re-training the network on their own dataset.
-An example could be a user who takes the generic `image classifier <https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-image-classification-tf.html>`__ model and retrains it to perform `seed classification <https://marketplace.deep-hybrid-datacloud.eu/modules/deep-oc-seeds-classification-tf.html>`__.
+An example could be a user who takes the generic `image classifier <https://dashboard.cloud.ai4eosc.eu/modules/DEEP-OC-image-classification-tf>`__ model and retrains it to perform `seed classification <https://dashboard.cloud.ai4eosc.eu/modules/DEEP-OC-seeds-classification-tf>`__.

-**What DEEP can offer to you:**
+**What AI4OS can offer to you:**

-* the ability to train out-of-the-box a module of the :ref:`catalogue <user/overview/architecture:The marketplace>` on your personal dataset
+* the ability to train out-of-the-box a module of the :doc:`Dashboard <dashboard>` on your personal dataset
-* an :ref:`API <user/overview/architecture:The DEEPaaS API>` to easily interact with the model
+* an :doc:`API <api>` to easily interact with the model
 * :ref:`data storage resources <user/overview/architecture:The data storage resources>` to access your dataset using `DEEP-Nextcloud <https://data-deep.a.incd.pt/>`__ (up to 2 Terabytes by default)
 * integration with popular cloud storage options like